-If you’re suffering from a misdiagnosis, incorrect treatment or surgical error, Slater and Gordon’s specialist legal experts can help get the compensation you deserve.
+If you’re suffering from a misdiagnosis, incorrect treatment or surgical error, Slater and Gordon’s specialist negligence solicitors can help get the compensation you deserve.

 Medical negligence experts

 Misdiagnosis, incorrect treatment and surgical errors are all medical mistakes which can lead to a medical negligence claim.
 If your illness or injury worsened after a medical treatment or diagnosis, you might be entitled to claim compensation.